 Many like to develop certain muscles more than others or put some extra focus into a certain group of muscles to improve strength in that area.

 The chest is often one of the muscle areas that are rewarded with some additional targeted training.
-In such a case, the alternating floor press is an excellent choice for an exercise.
+In such a case, the alternating floor press is an excellent choice for exercise.

 This is a strength training exercise that is perfect for beginners and directly targets the chest muscles.

 The trainer needs to lie with their back on the floor and a kettlebell in each of their hands – next to the shoulders.
-The one kettlebell is placed on the trainer’s chest and the other one in a forward-facing position.
+One kettlebell is placed on the trainer’s chest and the other one in a forward-facing position.
 Now the kettlebell that is on the trainer’s chest is pushed forward, while the forward-facing kettlebell is brought down towards the trainer’s chest.
 This movement is repeated in alternating steps.